Canberra Choral Society

-The Canberra Choral Society (CCS) is an auditioned symphonic choir in Canberra, Australia, and has become one of the most innovative and exciting choirs in the nation's capital.
-The choir is known both for traditional choral repertoire, and for surprising audiences with new music, new venues, and new ways to experience old favourites.
-Members range in ages and abilities, and are passionate about working towards performances that capture the impact and energy of the music while maintaining the clarity and subtlety required for excellence in every performance.
+The Canberra Choral Society (CCS) is an auditioned symphonic choir in Canberra, Australia.
+The choir is known both for traditional choral repertoire, and new music.

 A key focus for the choir is an annual "Come and Sing" program, in which up to 120 unauditioned guest singers rehearse with the choir and perform a major work in ANU Llewellyn Hall with professional soloists and orchestra.

 History

 The Canberra Choral Society originated in 1952 as the Canberra Choral Group with a small group of people who began singing together for their own pleasure and musical advancement.
 Conductors originally included Ronald Penny, Peter Bailey and Jane Malone, and the Group was recognised as an important part of the early cultural development of Canberra.
 The name was changed to the Canberra Choral Society in 1960, and the Society became an officially incorporated association in April 1962.
 For over sixty years CCS has been a leading player the musical life of the city.
 Its repertoire includes both traditional and contemporary choral music.